Sohel440/Homomorphic-operation/README.md

-# A Secure Two-party Basic Arithmatic Evaluation System using Homomorphic Encryption #
+# 🔐 A Secure Two-party Basic Arithmetic Evaluation System using Homomorphic Encryption #

-## Overview ✨
+## ✨ Overview

-This project implements a **secure two-party basic arithmatic evaluation system** using **Homomorphic Encryption** with the use of **TenSEAL** library.
-We develop a graphical user interface (GUI) where a client can choose which operation it wants to perform on the server side with its dataset of items in a  secure way.
-The client encrypts its own dataset of items using any of the following schemes, i.e., **BFV encryption**, **Paillier encryption**,  **CKKS encryption**, and send the result to the server end, and finally, the server  **homomorphically evaluates the desired operation** on the encrypted data without performing any decryption.
-The result is then sent back to the client where it can decrypt  and get back the required result.
+This repository presents a secure two-party arithmetic evaluation system leveraging **Homomorphic Encryption (HE)** to enable computations on encrypted data without decryption.
+The system employs a **client-server model**, where a client encrypts input data and selects an arithmetic operation, which is then evaluated homomorphically on the server.
+The result is returned in encrypted form, preserving data privacy and confidentiality throughout the process.

+This project is powered by the **TenSEAL library** and includes a **Tkinter-based GUI** for user interaction.
+It supports multiple homomorphic schemes including **BFV, Paillier, and CKKS**, covering both integer and floating-point arithmetic.

-## Features 🛠️
+## 🎯 Key Features

+- 🔢 Arithmetic Operation Support: Addition, Subtraction, Multiplication, Division, Squaring, Cubing, and Percentage calculation.

+- 🔐 Homomorphic Encryption Schemes:

+      BFV: Efficient integer arithmetic.

+      Paillier: Additive-only integer HE.

+      CKKS: Approximate real number (floating-point) computation.

+- 🖥️ Secure Two-Party Computation:

+      Encrypted data transmission via socket programming.

+      The server computes directly on ciphertexts.

+- 🎨 Graphical User Interface:

+      Intuitive Tkinter-based client interface.

+      Real-time encrypted result display.

+- ⚙️ Cross-platform Compatibility:

+      Tested on Windows and Linux environments.

-- **BFV Homomorphic Encryption** for integer arithmetic operation.
++ **BFV Homomorphic Encryption** for integer arithmetic operation.
-- **Paillier Homomorphic Encryption** for only additive homomorphic arithmetic operation.
++ **Paillier Homomorphic Encryption** for only additive homomorphic arithmetic operation.
-- **CKKS Homomorphic Encryption** for floating-point arithmetic operation.
++ **CKKS Homomorphic Encryption** for floating-point arithmetic operation.
-- **Secure Client-Server Communication** using socket programming model.
++ **Secure Client-Server Communication** using socket programming model.
-- **GUI-Based Client Application** is built with Tkinter for the user interaction.
++ **GUI-Based Client Application** is built with Tkinter for the user interaction.
-- Supports Multiple Operations: **Addition**, **Subtraction**, **Multiplication**, **Division**, **Cube**, **Squaring**, and **Percentage Calculations**.
++ Supports Multiple Operations: **Addition**, **Subtraction**, **Multiplication**, **Division**, **Cube**, **Squaring**, and **Percentage Calculations**.

+## 🧪 Research Scope

+This project is designed with a focus on academic and applied cryptography research.
+It demonstrates a foundational step toward privacy-preserving data computation systems in fields like secure cloud computing, privacy-preserving healthcare analytics, and confidential financial modelling.

+## 📁 File Structure

+📦 Homomorphic-Arithmetic-System
+├── client.py         # GUI-based client application
+├── server.py         # Server-side logic for HE computations
+├── README.md         # Project documentation
+├── requirements.txt  # Python dependencies

 ## Technologies Used 🚀